sendgrid/sendgrid-go/USAGE.md

 **This endpoint allows you to immediately send a campaign at the time you make the API call.**

-Normally a POST would have a request body, but since this endpoint is telling us to send a resource that is already created, a request body is not needed.
+Usually, a POST would have a request body, but since this endpoint is telling us to send a resource that is already created, a request body is not needed.

 For more information: